altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "F::And a homeless man has it now?"
 ~A silence fell over them~
 "F::We should find that man"
+*Kent sighed*
 "K::Got any nifty tricks to do that?"
+'K::Do not give him his phone back'
 *Felix reached out his hand for his phone*
 "F::A few"
 }